tonyclemmey/game_engine/README.md

 Configuration
 --------------

-There is no configuration capabilities at this time.
+There are no configuration capabilities at this time.

 Protocol
 --------------

-Yet to be documented.
+The protocol is RESTful or Websocket over HTTP and uses JSON structures to both send and receive data in a syncronous style.

+The flow will look like the following:

+Received for a new game - {"Cmd":"NEW","Hint":"a hint to the word","Curr":[0,0,0,0,0,0,0,0,0,0,0],"Missed":[],"Game":36,"Cred":"xxxxxxxxxxxxxxxxxxxxxxx"}

+A guess from the client - {"Cmd":"P1T","Play":"r","Gid":36,"Auth":"xxxxxxxxxxxxxxxxxxxxxxx"}

+Response from the server - {"Cmd":"P1T","Curr":[0,0,0,0,114,0,0,0,0,0,0],"Missed":[],"Game":36}